 Cell Phone: Your mobile roaming may work on Misima Island however you are very unlikely to get signal once in more remote parts of the country.
 Take advantage of this to unplug and unwind as you embrace island life!

-The following is Secret Compass’s recommended kit list for the 2019 expedition to the Louisiades Archipelago in Papua New Guinea.
+The following is Secret Compass’s recommended kit list for our expedition to the Louisiades Archipelago in Papua New Guinea.
 There is a reasonable chance that bags may be delayed when transiting through airports on your outbound flights to Misima Island so we recommend keeping essential items in your hand luggage (check hand baggage restrictions first).

 This expedition works best if you plan to live simply and travel lightly.
 The folding sea kayaks have a very limited amount of space for personal equipment so we ask you pack only the essentials, stick to the packing list and avoid too many bulky or luxury items.
 Secret Compass will supply waterproof dry bags for your personal equipment.
 These are approximately 35 litres and designed to work with your kayaks, larger bags are not compatible.
 Secret Compass will also supply technical kayaking equipment, group camping equipment and robust sleeping mats tried and tested in this environment.